Access-Labs-Inc/docs/src/markdown/integration-guides/payment-gate.md

 It is similar to traditional payment portals familiar to web2 users and does not require your website to support wallet connect.

-The payment gate is available in an npm package `@accessprotocol/payment-gate`.
+The payment gate is available in the npm package `@accessprotocol/payment-gate` and the source code is available [on GitHub](https://github.com/Access-Labs-Inc/payment-gate-sdk).
 For a demo of payment gate integration, see the [payment gate demo GitHub repository](https://github.com/Access-Labs-Inc/payment-gate-demo).